Pin itFlat, links-style Coore-Crenshaw design with views of the McDowell Mountains and Pinnacle Peak. Consistently top-5 in Arizona by Golfweek.

-The design is minimalist in the way that Coore and Crenshaw's best work always is.
-The terrain is flat, the vegetation is sparse, and the interest comes from the ground contours, the bunkering, and the wind that moves unobstructed across the open landscape.
-The fairways are wide, the rough is not particularly punishing, and the greens are large enough to hit in regulation with reasonable frequency.
-The slope of 124 reflects this accessibility.
-But the course's true difficulty is in the scoring, not the survival, and the gap between a good score and a mediocre one is determined by the quality of the approach play and the ability to read the putting surfaces under wind conditions that shift throughout the day.
+The design is minimalist in the way that the best Coore and Crenshaw work always is.
+Terrain is flat, vegetation is sparse, and the interest comes from ground contours, the bunkering, and wind that moves unobstructed across open landscape.
+Fairways are wide, rough is not particularly punishing, and greens are large enough to hit in regulation often.
+The slope of 124 reflects that accessibility, but the difficulty hides in scoring rather than survival; the gap between a good round and a mediocre one comes down to approach play and reading the putting surfaces in shifting wind.

 Links-style golf on 320 acres of Ak-Chin Indian Reservation in Maricopa.
 An annual U.S. Open qualifying site that plays nothing like the desert courses nearby.